Shiliz/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/integration/conversionRuleCreation.rst

 .. important:: F.e.: you have a couple of files with different names and similar part of name: example111.txt, example222.txt and example333.txt.
 To write a matching rule which will be appropriate for all of the files you can write next expression: example.*.txt and all files will be correspond to your matching pattern. `How to use regular expression you can find here <https://en.wikipedia.org/wiki/Regular_expression>`_

 4. In field (5) customer should select according what content will be make matching
-    - Name - matching rule will be match with file name
+    - Name - matching rule will be match with file name, example: FileName*.
-    - Content - matching rule will be match with file content
+    - Content - matching rule will be match with file content, example: <CONTENT>*.

 5. In field (6) customer should provide templateUUID which match to outgoing document